johnno1962/siteify/README.md

 ![Icon](http://injectionforxcode.johnholdsworth.com/siteify2.png)

 To use, download, and build this project using Xcode.
-There will be a short pause before the first build while the package dependancies are resolved after which the build the binary and required frameworks are installed as `~/bin/siteify`.
+A pre-build action uses AppleScript resolve the package dependancies in `Terminal.app`  before the first build.
+After the build completes, the binary and required frameworks are installed as `~/bin/siteify`.
+The project can also be built with the Swift Package Manager.

-_cd_ into the root the SPM project you wish to document and run `swift build` in order to update it's index and type `~/bin/siteify` (you'll need to download a recent development toolchain from [swift.org](https://swift.org/download/) to get the required `sourcekit-lsp` executable).  `siteify` can take a command line argument which is the SPM repo to process but always places the generated html in the directory `html` created in the current working directory and opens the file `html/index.html`.
+_cd_ into the root the SPM project you wish to document and run `swift build` in order to update its index then type `~/bin/siteify`.
+You'll need to download a recent development toolchain from [swift.org](https://swift.org/download/) to get the required `sourcekit-lsp` executable.  `siteify` can take a command line argument which is the SPM repo to process but always places the generated html in the directory `html` created in the current working directory and opens the file `html/index.html`.

+### SPM dependencies

+Having started as Xcode project, eventually I wanted to start using SPM dependencies so the project contains a script [pre-action.sh](pre-action.sh) which allows you to include SPM dependencies as frameworks during the transition.

 ### Customisation